 8. Be nice and play fair because in the end and we will all face an end you’ll be proud of your ethical, upstanding behaviour in the face of adversity.

 Lastly and most importantly, keep your relationships alive and well by staying in touch as often as you can.

-If you haven’t already, please make sure you sign up to my blog.
+If you haven’t already, please make sure you sign up for my blog.
 I will send you awesome articles once a week on a Tuesday straight to your primary inbox.
-My articles include unique success stories, entrepreneurial advice, sales tips and business building success strategies.
+My articles include unique success stories, entrepreneurial advice, sales tips and business-building success strategies.
 You can sign up HERE and you will receive a FREE Sales Training Video for immediate viewing just for joining.